How far can I go?

 The short answer to this, is that with hilly terrain, without pedalling and an old heavy bike you won’t go very far even with a motor and battery.

-However, if you put a motor and battery on an efficient bicycle, then you could go 50 miles or more without breaking a sweat.
-Increase your pedal power and mechanical input and you could easily go 50 miles without too much effort.
+However, if you put a motor and battery on an efficient bicycle, then you could go dozens more miles without breaking a sweat.
+Increase your pedal power and mechanical input and this increases as well.

 The physics behind eBike range

-Similarly if you use it at half power (4A) then it will last you for 2 hours.
+Similarly if you use it at half power (3.5A) then it will last you for 2 hours.

-“A 250W motor draws about 8A of current at max power, so an 8Ah battery will last you 1 hour.”
+“A 250W motor draws about 7A of current at max power, so an 7Ah battery will last you 1 hour.”

 So if you put that on a really efficient bike and pedal lots, then you will go far.
 But if you put it on a old, heavy bike and don’t pedal, you ain’t going very far…